SPLASHub/SplashDocumentation/README.md

 # SPLASH - Strategic Prevention and Lifeguard Alert Safety Hub 🌊🚨

 Welcome to the official repository for **SPLASH**, a smart safety and prevention system focused on enhancing beachgoer safety and lifeguard efficiency.
-This project was developed in the scope of **PECI 2024/2025**.
+This project was developed as part of **PECI 2024/2025**.

+---

 ## 🔍 Project Overview

 **SPLASH** is a hub for beach safety, combining digital tools, real-time data, and lifeguard alerts to help prevent incidents and promote a safer seaside experience.
 The system includes:

 - Real-time alerts and incident reporting
 - Smart prevention strategies
 - Tools for lifeguards and beachgoers
 - Web-based dashboards and mobile integration

 🌐 **Presentation Website**: [Splash Web Info](https://josmsilva.github.io/Splash_Web_Info/)